patrickstuchlik/patrickstuchlik.github.io/_posts/2019-11-22-life-expectancy.markdown

 ---
 layout: default
-title: Life Expectancy and the Built Environment in St. Louis, MO
+title: Life in St. Louis, MO
 description: A machine learning investigation into life expectancy and features of the environment around us in my hometown
 ---